-What remains a significant consideration in the view of the Parish Council is that very special circumstances should justify an exception to Green Belt Policy which were not demonstrated in 2012 and cannot be demonstrated now in respect of the reconsideration and redetermination of the appeal.
+What remains a significant consideration in the view of the Parish Council is that very special circumstances should justify an exception to Green Belt Policy

 3. The A.O.N.B.

 The area of high landscape and biological value is very popular with visitors.